gitjbinks/Automation/README.md

 To run test for Firefox Browser
 > mvn -Dbrowser=firefox test

+### Browser language

+By dafault the automatin will run in Spanicsh browser language

+For change the language send the parameter -Dlang from command line

+> mvn -Dlang="en-US" test

+The browser will be launched in english for both browser, Firefox and Chrome

 ## Create the report

 To create the report type in command line